 The metal-on-metal hip systems have inherent problems with their design, leading to an increased failure rate, metallosis, infection, dislocation and immobility.
 Some people have begun talking about an increased cancer risk.

 DePuy, a division of Johnson & Johnson, has recalled some of its hip systems.
-Others, like the Pinnacle system, remain on the market.
+Others, like the metal-on-metal version of the Pinnacle system, were discontinued but not recalled.

 DePuy’s Pinnacle Hip Replacement System